DirectEd-Development-Foundation/Sprint-Milestones/README.md

 - Contribution to Final Evaluation:

 The scores obtained from the oral exams, as per the rubrics, contribute significantly to the final evaluation of the student's performance.
-The oral exam scores are factored in along with the project scores to determine individual student progression within the module.
+The oral exam scores are factored in along with the project scores to determine individual student progression within the module(sprint).

 ## Grading Process:
 ### 3.1 Examiner Evaluation: